Non-local operators with low singularity kernels: regularity estimates and martingale problem: Intrinsic dyadic decomposition, function spaces and embedding theorems

 (b) By definition,

 For any $r\ll 1$,

 Again by Theorem \ref{Thm:Morrey1} and Theorem \ref{Thm:chart}, we get the desired result. \end{proof}

 Now we give the proof for Theorem \ref{Thm:Morrey1} below. \begin{proof}[Proof of Theorem \ref{Thm:Morrey1}] Recall that $S$ is a subordinator with Laplace exponent $\phi$, and that $Z$ is the subordinate Brownian motion corresponding to $S$.
-Set
+For any \(\lambda>0\) and \(f\in C_0(\mR^d)\), set